Orthopedics

 Muscle Strain (Muscle Contusion/Muscle Tear)

-• Occurs during sprinting, jumping, or sudden changes in direction
+• Occurs during sprints, jumps, or sudden changes in direction

-• Muscle tears at the moment it is stretched and contracted with strong force
+• Muscle tears at the moment of strong contraction while being stretched

 • Common sites: hamstrings (back of thigh), quadriceps (front of thigh), triceps surae (calf), adductor muscles